Ribotot-anonymous/Project-1/README.md

 # Semi-supervised-with-DINO

-Description of our PyTorch implementation of semi-supervised Speaker Verification are available soon.
+Descriptions of our PyTorch implementation are available soon.

 Several source code will be modified to ensure smooth operation.